mindspore-ai/docs/tutorials/source_en/parallel/multiple_mixed.md

 ### Configuring Distributed Environment

-Specify the run mode, run device, run card number, etc. through the context interface.
-Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` as auto-parallel and the search mode `search_mode` as double recursive strategy search mode `recursive_programming` for auto-slicing of the data parallel and model parallel, and initialize HCCL or NCCL communication with init. `pipeline_stages` is the number of stages in pipeline parallel, and optimizer parallel is enabled by enabling `enable_parallel_optimizer`. `device_target` is automatically specified as the backend hardware device corresponding to the MindSpore package.
+Initialize HCCL or NCCL communication with init. `device_target` is automatically specified as the backend hardware device corresponding to the MindSpore package.

 ```python
 import os